petitparser/dart-petitparser/README.md

 Defining and reusing complex grammars can be cumbersome, particularly if the grammar is large and recursive (such as the example above).
 The class `GrammarDefinition` provides the building block to conveniently define and build complex grammars with possibly hundreds of productions.

 To create a new grammar definition subclass `GrammarDefinition`.
-In our case we call the class `ExpressionDefinition.
+In our case we call the class `ExpressionDefinition`.
 For every production create a new method returning the primitive parser defining it.
-The method called [start] is supposed to return the start production of the grammar.
-To refer to a production defined in the same definition use [ref0] with the function reference as the argument.
+The method called `start` is supposed to return the start production of the grammar.
+To refer to a production defined in the same definition use `ref0` with the function reference as the argument.
+The _0_ at the end of `ref0` means that the production reference isn't parametrized (zero argument production method).

 ```dart
 class ExpressionDefinition extends GrammarDefinition {